‘SummerSlam’ Main Event Plans For ‘RAW’ & The WWE Universal Championship

 With WrestleMania now in the rear-view mirror, the next major pay-per-view on the WWE schedule is SummerSlam.
-Granted, there are still six pay-per-views in between now and then, but it won’t be until SummerSlam that we see a dual-branded event, with the card being made up of superstars from both RAW and SmackDown Live.
+Granted, there are still six pay-per-views before the big summertime show, but it won’t be until SummerSlam that we see a dual-branded event with the card being made up of superstars from both RAW and SmackDown Live.
 When the brand split was brought back, the company’s goal was to have cross-promotional matches on all of the “big four” pay-per-views.

 They were successful in that plan during the 2016 editions of SummerSlam and Survivor Series, and the Royal Rumble match makes it easy to accomplish.
 But outside of the Andre the Giant Memorial Battle Royal, every match/storyline at WrestleMania was brand-exclusive.
-One of the six shows before SummerSlam will be Money In The Bank, a popular event that many though could be cross-promotional this year, but will be exclusive to SmackDown.
+One of the six shows before SummerSlam will be Money In The Bank, a popular event that many thought could be cross-promotional this year, but will be exclusive to SmackDown.

 The cross-branded action at Survivor Series, of course, came during the traditional elimination match between Team RAW and Team SmackDown.
 So the lone inter-promotional singles match since the brand extension came in the main event of SummerSlam between Brock Lesnar and Randy Orton.
-Their showdown, billed as 15 years in the making, ended in controversy and was designed to plant seeds for a WrestleMania feud between Lesnar and Shane McMahon.
+Their showdown, which was billed as 15 years in the making, ended in controversy and was designed to plant seeds for a WrestleMania feud between Lesnar and Shane McMahon.

-As we would come to find out, Goldberg would return to the WWE in the interim and his extension through the beginning of April scrapped any Shane-Lesnar plans.
+As we would come to find out, Goldberg would return to the WWE in the interim, and his extension through the beginning of April scrapped any Shane-Lesnar plans.
 Brock went from his TKO victory over Orton at SummerSlam to a shocking loss to the returning Goldberg at Survivor Series.
 Goldberg would also eliminate The Beast during the Royal Rumble match, seemingly getting the upper hand at every turn until dropping his Universal Championship to Brock this past Sunday.

 Lesnar and Paul Heyman were on RAW on Monday to celebrate their conquering of Goldberg, but also to look ahead to the next challenge.
 And despite teases, both directly and indirectly with Braun Strowman and Roman Reigns, we reported earlier in the week that Brock is not scheduled to defend his title at the upcoming Payback pay-per-view.